is-120-winter-2023/sample-respsonsive-flex-day-2/README.md

 Make sure to

 - remove the `order` property so that the images don't display on the left
 - use the `flex` property to set up a display ratio for the images and text.
-For example, you can have the image take up 30-40% of the article and the text take up 60-70% of the article.
+For example, you can have the image take up 40% of the article and the text take up 60%, or use another ratio such as 30%/70%.
 - set a gap between the image and text
 - remove any top margin on the article h2 so that it aligns with the top of the image